cswartzvi/hamilton/docs/concepts/best-practices/loading-data.rst

 Loading Data
 ============

-In Hamilton, data loaders are just the same as other functions in the DAG.
+In Apache Hamilton, data loaders are just the same as other functions in the DAG.
 They take in configuration parameters, and output datasets in the desired form.
 Following up on the marketing spend dataset, you might write a data loader that reads a dataframe saved in csv format on s3 like this: